Kate Mara Tells Us Why Aging Isn't

 Have you kept up any of it?

 Morgan shot in Northern Ireland, and the scenery is beautiful.
 Did you have much of a chance to explore the country?
-Do you have a favorite part or any recommendations?
+Do you have a favourite part or any recommendations?

 "We all stayed in Belfast.
 We were working six-day weeks most of the time, so we had only one day a week off.
 Doing that — especially with the physical stuff — I would sleep on my day off.
 But we did, as a cast, go on this weird ghost tour at night, and it was really fun.
 We all took it very seriously.
 It was in the middle of the night, but it really wasn't that creepy.
 It was just like a weird thing we all did together to bond."